Adding authentication mechanisms#

 acrvalue associated with your authentication method.
 This is a concept found often in OpenID spec.
 In the case of the Gluu Server, this is a short "nickname" you assign to your script that serves the purpose of uniquely identifying the authentication mechanism it represents.
 Make a good choice, changing it afterwards may force you to change your Java code.

 How will you model and store credentials associated to the authentication method?
-As an example, if you were to add OTP tokens as the authentication method, how do you represent such credentials and what attributes will you use to store such info in the database?.
+As an example, if you were to add OTP tokens as the authentication method, how do you represent such credentials and what LDAP attributes will you use to store such in LDAP?.
 Will you have to add attribute types to LDAP schema?
 If so, what syntaxes will be used?.

 Will you parameterize your authentication method?
 Using OTP as an example, you may have the key length as a parameter, or the number of digits that generated codes will have.
 Every possible authentication method on its own will have some characteristic you will prefer not to be hardcoded.